 Audrey Blakeley-Smith (2005) State University of New York

 Susan Hepburn, Ph.D.
 (2000) Vanderbilt University

 Steven Rosenberg, Ph.D.
 (1972) Vanderbilt University

-The stipend level for the 2012-2013 training year is expected to be in the $38,000-$40,000 range with full house staff benefits package.
-Applicants for our postdoctoral fellowship program must have completed or be close to completing a doctorate from an APA-accredited Clinical, Counseling, School or Professional Psychology program and a one-year APA-accredited internship.
+The stipend for the 2015-16 training year is expected to follow the NRSA stipend schedule and health benefits.
+Applicants for our postdoctoral fellowship program much have completed or be close to completing a doctorate from an APA-accredited Clinical, Counseling, School or Professional Psychology program and a one-year APA-accredited internship.

 Our application procedure is not complicated.
 We ask for a statement of interest not to exceed 3 pages (should include some information about career goals, what attracts you to our program, anticipated training goals), graduate school transcript, and three (3) letters of recommendation from faculty or supervisors familiar with your interests and work relevant to this fellowship.
-Deadline for receipt of materials is February 1, 2012 but it may be advantageous to send materials earlier.
-Please send materials to: Dr. Hal Lewis, JFK Partners, C234, 13121 East 17th Avenue, P.O.
+Deadline for receipt of materials is February 1, 2015 but it may be advantageous to send materials earlier.
+Please send materials to: Dina Johnson, Training Coordinator, JFK Partners, C234, 13121 East 17th Avenue, P.O.
 Box 6511, Aurora, Colorado 80045

 Please contact either Dr. Lewis or Dina Johnson with any questions.